What has 3 Years of AFT Fund Brought us?

 - AFT Fund does not respect their own deadlines and does not, at least in some cases, grant appeals to applicants when requested, despite their FAQ section clearly stating appeals are possible.

-Update: 30/07/2016: We have spoken to all donors.
-No major discrepancies were found, yet improvements in several fields have been made.
+Update: 30th July 2016: We have spoken to all donors.
+No major discrepancies were found, yet, improvements in several fields have been made.
 They have finally published an annual report, that of 2015, and provided additional details on their funded projects on their website.
-AFT Fund continues to be closely monitored.